fishnal/aws-notes/compute/elb.md

 ## Using HTTPS as an ALB Listener

 - You need an X509 server certificate and an associated security policy
-	- This is needed to allow the ALB to decrypt the HTTPS requests in order to figure out which target group to forward the request to
+	- The certificate is needed to allow the ALB to decrypt the HTTPS requests in order to figure out which target group to forward the request to
 - Selecting a certificate:
 	- Can select from/upload to ACM (recommended)
 	- Can select from/upload to IAM (only recommended when deploying ELBs in regions that are not supported by ACM)